the-carlisle-group/Provanto/README.md

 ## Testing GUI Code
 Provanto provides simple tools for the automated testing of GUIs built with `⎕WC`.
 The `#.Provanto.SampleGUIApp` namepace contains a sample GUI application and associated tests.
-Typically the `Startup` will create the GUI and initialize the primary form for automated testing.
+Typically the `Startup` function will create the GUI and initialize the primary form for automated testing.
-The Startup function in the sample GUO app is:
+The Startup function in the sample GUI app is:

 ~~~
 Startup←{